Climate Change and Its Impacts

 While water scarcity affects everyone, its impact is not evenly distributed.
 Rural communities, small-scale farmers, and low-income populations are often the most vulnerable.
 They lack the resources to adapt – whether through technology, infrastructure, or alternative water sources.

-In urban areas, rapid population growth is putting additional pressure on already strained water systems.
-Informal settlements frequently lack access to clean water, forcing residents to rely on unsafe sources.
+In urban areas, rapid population growth put additional pressure on the strained water systems.
+Informal settlements frequently lack of access to clean water, forcing residents to rely on unsafe sources.
 Water scarcity, therefore, is not just an environmental issue – it is a social justice issue.

 1. Health Impacts: In the developing countries, the lack of proper wastewater treatment infrastructure worsens the situation.
 Communities are often forced to rely on polluted water sources, leading to widespread health issues.
 More recently, scientists have raised concerns about microplastics and “forever chemicals” (PFAS), which are now found in drinking water sources worldwide.